JPSieg/R2easyR/README.md

 ## 7.2 Using an automated pk finder to draw pseodoknots from a connectivity table (CT)

 ### Pseudoknots are troublesome for structure drawing programs because their non-nested nature fools the drawing program into pairing the incorrect bases.
 One way to deal with this is to eliminate pseudoknots in the dot bracket specified secondary structure line, as outlined in section 7.1.
-Alternatively, Peter C. Forstmeier has written some creative code to identify pseudoknoted residues from a connectivity table (CT) and compiled it into the "r2easyR.pk_finder" algorithm.
-The pk finder finds nested pseudonotted basepairs in a CT, in relation to the dominant (longest) secondary structure elements.
+Alternatively, Peter C. Forstmeier has written some creative code to identify pseudoknotted residues from a connectivity table (CT) and compiled it into the "r2easyR.pk_finder" algorithm.
+The pk finder analyzes a CT and identifies nests of base pairs that are non-nested (pseudoknotted) in relation to the dominant (longest) secondary structure elements.
 To implement the pk finder, first read the CT into a R dataframe using "read.ct" for RNAStructure formatted connectivity files or generic R text file parsers like read.ct.
 The data frame should have the following column names in order for the pk finder to recognize the data structure:

 ```{r}
 >df <- read.ct("PKB335(1).ct")